-Early in my career, I observed a much younger manager effectively lead her older subordinates during a conflict.
-In trying to meet a shipping deadline, it was all hands on deck, but one team member was questioning every decision.
-This young manager very kindly but firmly stated, “I am happy to discuss the reasons why with you later, but at this moment we need your help without question to get this out the door.”
-I was both impressed by the balanced approach and intrigued by how her leadership style struck the balance between confident, executive and collaborative leader.
+During my early career, I was both astounded and captivated by the graceful way a relatively young manager led older subordinates during an altercation.
+It was all hands on deck to make a shipping deadline when one team member began questioning every decision, yet this young leader responded tenderly but decisively with “I am happy to discuss the reasons why with you later, but at this moment we need your help without question to get this out the door.”
+Her leadership embraced authority while also remaining collaborative – it left me deeply impressed.

 “Women who by lead by mimicking men reveal a lack of professional identity,” said Hathorn.
 “Professional confidence is not gender-based; it’s all about authenticity and developing the qualities that resonate with who you are.”
-To find their own authentic style, leaders need realistic assessments — ones that highlight where they need to develop a more professional presence.
+To forge a unique identity, leaders must receive honest evaluations that make visible where they need to refine their professional persona.

-- Second, stop putting yourself first.
-Leadership is an exercise in service, and as John Quincy Adams said, “If your actions inspire others to dream more, learn more, do more and become more, you are a leader.”
-It’s a tricky balance because as a figure of authority, you must often be the deciding voice on things.
-Instead of focusing on your authority, Hathorn recommends starting from a place of service.
-For women who “lead as a coach by giving support, training, encouragement, mentorship and resources, employees will become loyal followers whom you can lead to victory.”
-Service involves putting your own advancement and ego aside to focus on the needs of the team and business.
+- Secondly, step away from self-focus and start putting others first.
+Being a leader is all about providing service to the people around you, and as John Quincy Adams said, “If your actions inspire others to dream more, learn more, do more, and become more, you are a leader.”
+Achieving the perfect balance between being a figure of authority and providing service can be difficult.
+So instead of relying solely on your power, Hathorn suggests that you start from a place where you are serving others first.
+For women who “lead as a coach by giving support, training, encouragement, mentorship, and resources, employees will become loyal followers whom you can lead to victory.”
+To provide exceptional service, you must be willing to put your own interests and pride aside in order to prioritize the needs of the business and team.

-- Third, find and refine the balance between personal and professional.
-Hathorn recommends getting to know your team, but setting clear boundaries and expectations.
+- Third, To achieve harmony between personal and professional, Hathorn suggests getting to know your team members but also setting definitive borders and expectations.
 “When you’re working, it’s important to perform to get results; after work, time is for relaxation and personal relationships.”
-Professional behavior and authenticity have to go hand in hand — while you may be open about your personal life or struggles with friends, the same sharing can negatively impact your leadership at the office.
-Oftentimes a casual and collaborative leadership approach, which women gravitate towards, can easily be sabotaged by overly personal behavior or even things like apparel.
+Authenticity and professional conduct go hand in hand – although it might be natural to divulge personal details with friends, doing so can unfortunately have a negative impact on your leadership at the workplace.
+Women are often inclined towards more informal and cooperative approaches to leading; however, being too open or even clothing choices may unintentionally sabotage this style of management.

-Kelly Azevedo is the founder of She’s Got Systems, a custom coaching program that leads clients to get support, documenting and dominating in their fields.
-She has worked in startup, successful six-figure and million-dollar online businesses, helping owners create the systems to serve their needs.
+Kelly Azevedo is the mastermind behind She’s Got Systems, a custom coaching program that helps clients acquire support and expertise to triumph in their fields.
+Kelly has worked with startups, six-figure businesses, and million-dollar online ventures—all of which she assisted in establishing dependable systems for growth.